 Programme regulations for the new academic year will be available from September of that year.
 Programme regulations from previous years which are relevant to continuing students are displayed to them in the LSE for You course selection system.

 Normally courses will consist of a lecture and a class or seminar group, but this varies depending on the course.
 Some courses offer practical sessions, group work, workshops, field work, etc.

 LSE has a range of tools to help you find the courses that your programme regulations allow you to take.

 Visit finding courses for more information about these tools.

 Remember that, depending on your programme, it may advisable to have a few "back-up" courses in mind in case any of your preferred courses are already full.

-Visit selecting courses for comprehensive guidance about to select your courses, dependent on your level of study, and deadlines to submit your selection.
+Visit selecting courses for comprehensive guidance about how to select your courses, dependent on your level of study, and deadlines to submit your selection.